rajatpratapbisht/dyn_LH_Kernel_Loader/README.md

 	(b) -Wl,-Ttext-segment=0x1000000 		: this will load our text segment of progarm in the provided address to avoid conflict when we load upper-half.

 # upper-half
-in the upper-half, I have created a pointer type prototype to call functions defined in the lower half using the well-known address (0x5000000).
+In the upper-half, I have created a pointer type prototype to call functions defined in the lower half using the well-known address (0x5000000).
 This implementation can now successfully call the functions stored in the lower-half.

 # Makefile
 for compling the the code, use the following command